qforge-dev/sraQ/README.md

 ## Context

 In real-time conversation agents catching intention quickly & accurately is key to great user experience.
-But today the first layer of intent catching is a bottleneck to multi-threaded execution.
+But today the first layer of intent catching is a bottleneck to multi-threaded ai task execution.

-When we tried to catch na intent of user input (be it text or voice), GPT5-5 with reasoning worked almost 100%, but it sometimes took up to 12 seconds.
-That kills whole idea of multi-threaded task execution and state updades on the fly.
+When we tried to catch an intent of user input (be it text or voice), GPT5-5 with reasoning worked almost 100%, but it sometimes took up to 12 seconds.
+That kills the whole idea of multi-threaded task execution and state updades on the fly.

-So we wanted to finetune small model to improve the speed of the "event loop" and unlock the real realtime experience.
+That's why we've decided to finetune a small model to improve the speed of the "event loop" and unlock the real realtime experience.

-**Where it matters**

-- Recruitment coordinators juggle candidate updates across channels.
-- Sales teams pursue parallel deal threads without dropping context.
-- Operator consoles synthesize telemetry, customer chatter, and task queues in real time.

 **The gap**: Recent granola/poke/cluely-style assistants prove out compelling UX, but latency and intent drift still block enterprise adoption.
 Teams are forced to choose between big-model accuracy and small-model responsiveness.